Foods to Eat & Avoid During Cold and Cough for Babies, Toddlers and Kids

 Just like rice water, dal ka pani is good for babies.
-But if your baby is suffering from a cold and cough, you can give him garlic and lentil soup.
+But if your baby has a cold and cough, you can give him garlic and lentil soup.
 Garlic has antiviral properties and can boost the immune system.
-Its antiviral properties can prevent infections as well as speed up the healing process.
+Its antiviral properties can prevent infections and speed up the healing process.

-Giving ajwain water can also provide relief from cough and can clear chest congestion.
+Giving ajwain water can also relieve cough and clear chest congestion.
 Boil a tablespoon of carom seeds in water for some time.
 Let it cool then strain the liquid, then give it to your baby at regular intervals.

 Foods to Avoid During Cold and Cough

-There are certain foods that you should avoid including in your child’s diet if he has a cold and cough.
+You should avoid including certain foods in your child’s diet if he has a cold and cough.
 This is because some fruits and vegetables are likely to have a cooling effect and can lead to respiratory infections.
 These include:

 Too much sugar is not good for anyone, especially for babies and toddlers.
-Hence, sugar and sweets laden with sugar should not be given to a child when he has a cold or cough.
+Hence, sugar and sweets laden with sugar should not be given to a child with a cold or cough.

 Your child may find it hard to chew or swallow dry fruits and nuts if he has a cold or cough.
-There is also a risk of pieces getting stuck in your his throat if he coughs while eating.
-So it’s best to not give dry fruits and nuts to your child when he is sick.
+There is also a risk of sticking pieces in his throat if he coughs while eating.
+So it’s best not to give dry fruits and nuts.
+However, you can give them in powdered form – add the powder to his milk and porridge when he is sick.

 Tips to Feed a Child Suffering From a Cough and Cold

 If your munchkin is unwell, he is bound to get cranky and may fuss while eating.
 Here are a few things you should keep in mind to make sure he gets the required nourishment: